 Medical Marijuana is consumed for its THC and CBD content.
 THC and CBD are the substances present in marijuana that exhibits medicinal properties.
 While the basic genetic make-up of the cannabis plant remains the same, the amount of CBD present in each strain can vary.
 This depends, among many other things, on the genetics and authenticity of the source strain.
 For instance, the same strain can have 5% and 25% THC respectively when purchased from two different buyers.

 Patients Should Confirm Freedom from Contaminants

-In order for dispensaries to sell medical marijuana, it is compulsory to test the product for contaminants such as heavy metal, mould, pesticides, and mildew.
-The patients with a weak or compromised immune system usually confirm these tests.
+In order for dispensaries to sell medical marijuana, it is compulsory to test the product for contaminants such as heavy metals, moulds, pesticides, and mildew.
+Patients with a weak or compromised immune system usually confirm these tests.

 Can be ingested in Many Ways

 Consumers have the option to smoke, vaporize, drink, or eat their medical marijuana.
 The dispensaries that sell medical marijuana are required to produce all the marijuana-infused products.
 It is crucial for consumers to buy medical marijuana from certified and trusted manufacturers.
 It is highly likely that medical marijuana sold outside of dispensaries may not be tested and might be considered illegal.